COVID19 Volunteer Activities

 - Thelma Gibson Health Initiative

-If you would like to make a donation towards the Face Mask Project, please make checks payable to: The Woman’s Club of Coconut Grove, write on the memo part of your check that it for the Face Mask Project.
-You can send your check to our clubhouse: WCCG 2985 South Bayshore Drive, Miami, Fl 33133.
+If you would like to make a donation to the Sewist Circle, please make checks payable to: The Woman’s Club of Coconut Grove, write on the memo part of your check Attn: Face Mask Project.
+Send your check to WCCG, 2985 South Bayshore Drive, Miami, Fl 33133.

 Food Drive Activities

 One of our newest WCCG members, Amanda Megyesi, her friend Edina Huskic, together with Karen Cunningham (WCCG member), her husband Glenn Cunningham and Ryan Burtner, are helping farms in South Florida that are struggling due to the Covid-19 crisis.
 These creative young Ladies decided to sell discounted produce to over 80 friends and neighbors, to raise money to donate to shelters, food banks, and the hungry.

 Amanda and Edina work with a group called Social Girls in Miami, where Amanda is the Volunteer Director and Edina is the Vice President.
 Their quest is to help feed as many people as possible during these dire times.

 In just a few weeks and due to generous donations from friends and families, they have been able to accomplish the following:

 - April 4th: they took 10 boxes (hundreds of pounds) of fresh produce to Miami Rescue Mission.